-9. A component unit should be presented as blended when the component unit's governing body is substantively the same as the governing body of the primary government and (1) there is a financial benefit/burden relationship between the primary government and the component unit or (2) management of the primary government has operational responsibility for the component unit.
+- 9. A component unit should be presented as blended in any of the following circumstances: - a.
+When the component unit's governing body is substantively the same as the governing body of the primary government and (1) there is a financial benefit/burden relationship between the primary government and the component unit or (2) management of the primary government has operational responsibility for the component unit.
+The primary government is considered to have operational responsibility if it is managing the day-to-day operations of the component unit.